Want to learn new ways to make extra money?

 Sometimes there are items on your credit report that bring your score down that you can actually have removed from your report.

 The problem is, those opportunities are not always obvious.
-Luckily, there are experts out there who specifically help people with “repairing” their credit.
+Luckily, there are credit repair services out there who specifically help people with “repairing” their credit.
 Websites like CreditRepair.com are great for this type of service.